 Bathroom safety isn't just about preventing everyday accidents; it's also about being prepared for unexpected situations.
 That's where emergency communication comes into play.

-Consider installing an emergency communication device within reach in your bathroom.
-This can be a waterproof phone, a panic button, or even a voice-activated device like a smart speaker with a voice assistant.
+Consider installing an emergency communication device within reach in your bathroom, such as a waterproof phone, a panic button, or even a voice-activated device like a smart speaker with a voice assistant.
 In the event of an accident or sudden health issue, having a quick and easy way to call for help can be a lifesaver.

 Emergency communication devices provide peace of mind, especially for those living alone or individuals with medical conditions that may require immediate assistance.
 It's a proactive safety measure that ensures you're never too far from help, even when you're in the bathroom.

 Maintaining a safe bathroom environment isn't a one-time task; it's an ongoing commitment to safety.
-Regular maintenance is key to ensuring that all safety features and fixtures in your bathroom remain effective.
+Regular maintenance is critical to ensuring that all safety features and fixtures in your bathroom remain effective.

 Periodically check for loose tiles, fixtures, or plumbing issues that could create hazards.
-Promptly address any needed repairs or maintenance.
-This includes tightening grab bars, checking for leaks, and ensuring that non-slip surfaces are still functional.
+Promptly address any needed repairs or maintenance, including tightening grab bars, checking for leaks, and ensuring that non-slip surfaces remain functional.

 Additionally, make it a habit to inspect and clean your bathroom regularly.
 Remove any clutter or items that may create tripping hazards.
 Ensure that towels, bath mats, and rugs are in good condition and not frayed or slippery when wet.

-The bathroom can be a dangerous area in the home, but there are ways to make it safer and avoid slip and fall accidents.
-It is important to keep the floor clear, and all supplies put away and stored properly, and handles and bars can be added to help you in and out of the tub safely.
+The bathroom can be a dangerous area in the home, but there are ways to make it safer and avoid slip-and-fall accidents.
+It’s essential to keep the floor clear, all supplies put away and stored properly, and handles and bars can be added to help you safely in and out of the tub.